yyli28/d2mr-assessment-yyli28/research-assessment.md

     1. Performs at least 1 hypothesis test for numeric data (e.g., t-tests, linear regression)
     2. Performs at least 1 hypothesis test for factor data (e.g., chi-square, ANOVA)
     3. Presents results in narrative text, table, or plot
+    - NOTE: This objective may be met with only numeric or factor data analyses if they are sufficiently complex (at Dr. Dowling's discretion)

         -   [ ] Objective attempt
         -   [ ] Objective met